saroltah/find-salad-recipes/README.md

 - Have an example.json file, which helps to recreate the project but doesn't contain sensitive data.

 - I added if __ name __ == "__ main __" before I call all_functions(), so it doesn't run automatically, only when I directly want to execute it.

+- To make it more readable and friendlier I used Colorama and also inserted some emojis.

+  - type to the terminal: pip colorama install
+	- colorama.just_fix_windows_console()
+  - then import it to the file: from colorama import init, Fore, Style
+  - call it once with init()
+  - Then I used the documentation to find colors and inserted in my text. {Fore.COLOR}, {Style.RESET_ALL}

 </br>